Isangeles/ignite/README.md

 ```
 After this, the program should establish a connection with the game server and control game characters assigned to the AI user by the server.
 ## Configuration
-Configuration is stored in `.ignite` file placed in the executable directory.
+Configuration is stored in `.ignite` file placed in the program executable directory.
 ### Configuration values:
 ```
 server:[address];[port]